An Introduction to Objectives and Key Results (OKRs)

 Key Results

-We’ll know we’ve done this because we will observe:
+We’ll know we’ve done this by observing:

-1. A net Promoter Score of 70
+1. An increase in our net Promoter Score from 40 to 70

-Teams should check in regularly on their OKRs, ideally every week for quarterly OKRs.
-I recommend measuring confidence over progress to create a learning organisation that leverages diversity of backgrounds & experience.
-Finally, at the end of the cycle – whether annual, quarterly, or something else – teams close their OKRs, assign a score to each key result and capture lessons learned.
+At the end of the cycle teams close their OKRs, assign a score to each key result and capture lessons learned.
 The learnings are much more important than the scores.

 Why not traditional goals?